FODOR'S GO LIST 2015

 The top 25 places we think should be on every traveler's radar this year.More

-With the number of visitors to Turkey growing by about 10% every year, Istanbul's hoteliers have been busy keeping up with the increasing demand.
-New lodgings, from full-service hotels to smaller boutique inns, are opening all the time, while older establishments are busy renovating and expanding.
+With the number of visitors to Turkey increasing every year, Istanbul's hoteliers are busy keeping up with the growing demand.
+New lodgings, from five-star hotels to smaller boutique inns, are opening all the time, while older establishments are busy renovating and expanding.
 This means there are plenty more options than there were in the past, but because Istanbul is such a popular destination,

 it's not the travel bargain it used to be.
 It's also worth noting that hotels in Turkey tend to quote their rates in euros, which makes what might look like a good deal something less than that when paying in U.S. dollars.
 Most lodgings, save four- and five-star hotels, include a full Turkish breakfast with the room rate.

 The majority of visitors to Istanbul stay in the Sultanahmet area, where they are conveniently in walking distance to most of the city’s major sights, including Aya Sofya, the Blue Mosque, Topkapı Palace, and the bazaars.
 Sultanahmet has a good selection of hotels, smaller family-run guesthouses, and some charmingly stylish inns, many of which are decorated in typical Turkish style, with traditional touches like kilim carpets or old-fashioned furnishings.
 The rooms here generally tend to be on the small side, and bathrooms often only have showers, but what's lacking in space tends to be more than made up for in character and atmosphere.
 The downside of staying in Sultanahmet is that at the height of the season, the area is overrun not only with tourists but touts who will approach you at every turn.
 On the upside, stiff competition in the area means that Sultanahmet usually has the best deals in town; some hotels even offer a 5% to 10% discount for payment in cash, or a complimentary airport transfer if you stay three or more nights.